DEFRA/defra-ai-legacy-modernisation/playbook/pages/appendix/prompt-library/ms-access/ssma-sql-refactor.md

 This prompt can be used to refactor SQL generated from SQL Server Migration Assistant (SSMA).

 ```
+# Context

 I want to refactor the #file:script.sql SQL script.
-Your task is to follow the below steps to analyze it and refactor it according to the specified rules.
+Your task is to follow the below steps to analyse it and refactor it according to the specified rules.

+You are allowed to create / run any python scripts or terminal commands to assist in the analysis and refactoring process.

-# ANALYSIS PHASE
+# Analysis Phase

 Identify:
   1. Any warning comments